-At December 31, 2016, approximately \$0.2 million or 0.4% (2015 - \$0.1 million or 0.6%) of Birchcliff's total accounts receivable are aged over 120 days and considered past due.
+At December 31, 2017 approximately \$0.07 million or 0.1% (2016 - \$0.2 million or 0.4%) of Birchcliff's total accounts receivable are aged over 120 days and considered past due.
 The majority of these accounts are due from various joint venture partners.
 Birchcliff attempts to mitigate the credit risk from joint venture receivables by obtaining pre-approval of significant capital expenditures.
 However, the receivables are from participants in the oil and natural gas sector, and collection of the outstanding balances is dependent on industry factors such as commodity price fluctuations, escalating costs and the risk of unsuccessful drilling.
 In addition, further risk exists with joint venture partners as disagreements occasionally arise that increases the potential for non-collection.
 The Corporation does not typically obtain collateral from petroleum and natural gas marketers or joint venture partners; however, the Corporation does have the ability to withhold production from joint venture partners in the event of non-payment.

-The carrying amount of accounts receivable represents the maximum credit exposure.
-Should Birchcliff determine that the ultimate collection of a financial instrument is in doubt, it will provide the necessary provision in its allowance for doubtful accounts with a corresponding charge to profit or loss.
+The carrying amount of accounts receivable and investment in securities represents the maximum credit exposure.
+Should Birchcliff determine that the ultimate collection of a financial instrument is in doubt, it will provide the necessary provision with a corresponding charge to profit or loss.
+For accounts receivable, should Birchcliff determine that the ultimate collection of an account is in doubt, it will provide the necessary provision in its allowance for doubtful accounts with a corresponding charge to profit or loss.
 If the Corporation subsequently determines an account is uncollectible, the account is written off with a corresponding charge to the allowance for doubtful accounts.
-Birchcliff did not have an allowance for doubtful accounts balance at December 31, 2016 and December 31, 2015.
+Birchcliff did not have an allowance for doubtful accounts balance at December 31, 2017 and December 31, 2016.